getmubarak/SA/quality/reliability/Readme.md

 Say designer B’s umbrellas dont flip up to 30mph winds

 Although both designer’s umbrellas are reliable, Designer B’s umbrellas are more robust.

+Reliability is a measure of the percentage uptime, considering the downtime due only to faults.
+Reliability is usually measured in terms of the mean (average) time between failures.

+Availability is a measure of the percentage uptime, considering the downtime due to faults and other causes such as planned maintenance.
+Availability is the measure of the proportion of time the IT system is likely to be operational over a given interval.
+It takes into account both the mean time between failures and the mean time to repair

+Reliability is a measure of how often the IT system fails to operate.
+As there are various ways a system can fail, there are usually different categories of failure depending on severity.
+The failure type of greatest concern, of course, is catastrophic failure, meaning that the system stops working altogether.
+“the probability of failure-free software operation for a specified period of time in a specified environment.”

+Resiliency is a measure of the IT system's ability to self-recover from problems that might otherwise cause it to fail, Resiliency is the ability of a cloud-based service to withstand certain types of failure and yet remain functional from the customer perspective.
+In other words, reliability is the outcome and resilience is the way you achieve the outcome.